jeannepietropaoli/dropdown_menu_animations-package/README.md

       </div>
     </div>

 The dropdown-containers elements must have their css display property set to none :

     .dropdown-container {
         display : none;
     }

-position: absolute;
-top: 100%; /_ Sets the top position in % of the height of the parent element, so 100% after the top of the parent, so directly below it _/
-left: 0;
-width: 100%;